Show your image is real

-When an image is taken inside the Realz app, a public cryptographic proof can be created and made available for independent verification.
-That makes it possible to show not just the image itself, but that the image has not been tampered with after capture.
+When a photo is taken inside the Realz app, a public cryptographic proof can be created for independent verification.
+That makes it possible to show not just the image, but that it has not been altered after capture.

 Deepfakes, synthetic media, AI-assisted editing, beauty filters, and image manipulation are becoming more powerful, more accessible, and harder to detect.
 The result is simple: people increasingly need a better way to distinguish documentation from fabrication.